-Our 'very high' assessment of IFFIm's liquidity reflects the institution's ability to obtain debt financing at low cost, as indicated by the narrow spreads of its actively traded bonds.
-Although lower than those of EFSF, ESM and CEB, IFFIm's seven-year average bond-implied rating is in line with the Aa1-Aa3 median and is somewhat higher than those of CDB and NADB.
+Our "Very High" assessment of IFFIm's liquidity reflects the institution's ability to obtain debt financing at low cost, as indicated by the narrow spreads of its actively traded bonds.
+Although lower than those of the European Financial Stability Facility (EFSF), European Stability Mechanism (ESM) and Council of Europe Development Bank (CEB), IFFIm's seven-year average bond-implied rating is in line with the Aa1-Aa3 median and is higher than those of Caribbean Development Bank (CDB) and North American Development Bank (NADB).
 Conversely, IFFIm's debt service coverage ratio is somewhat weaker than those reported by its peers, which can be partially attributed to its front-loaded debt issuance program.

-IFFIm shares the 'high' assessment for strength of member support with EFSF, ESM and NADB, with all four institutions benefiting from member pledges that exceed their total debt stock by at least 100%.
+IFFIm shares the "High" assessment for strength of member support with EFSF, ESM and NADB, with all four institutions benefiting from member pledges that exceed their total debt stock by at least 100%.